 In addition to off-loading the host, the DCP lends a degree of network reliability and resiliency to the user.
-The standalone capability of a single network DCP may permit continued message acceptance and storage of data during periods of temporary inaccessibility to a given host or terminal.
-Similarly, multiple DCPs may be redundantly configured to maximize network uptime or increase network throughput.
+The standalone capability of a single network DCP permits continued message acceptance and storage of data during periods of temporary inaccessibility to a given host or terminal.
+Similarly, multiple DCPs can be redundantly configured to maximize network uptime or increase network throughput.

-GENERAL COMMUNICATION SUBSYSTEM (GCS): The GCS enables an 1100/60 system to receive and transmit data via any common carrier.
-It can accommodate up to 32 half- and/or full-duplex communications lines at speeds of up to 56,000 bits per second, under direct program control of the central processor.
-The GCS consists of a Communications Terminal Controller that connects to a processor ESI I/O channel and acts as a multiplexer to from 1 to 32 Communications Terminals and Communications Inter-faces.
-However, the 1100/61 Model B1 processor supports a maximum of 16 high-speed Communications Terminals.
-Each Communications Terminal/Communications Interface combination can accommodate one half-duplex or one full-duplex line.
+GENERAL COMMUNICATIONS SUBSYSTEM (GCS): The GCS enables an 1100/70 series system to receive and transmit data via any common carrier.
+It can accommodate up to 32 half- or full-duplex communications lines at speeds of up to 56,000 bits per second, under direct program control of the central processor.
+The GCS consists of a Communications Terminal Controller that connects to a processor ESI I/O channel and acts as a multiplexer to from 1 to 32 Communications Terminals and Communications Interfaces.
+Each Communications Terminal/Communications Interface combination can accommodate one halfduplex or one full-duplex line.
 Transmission is in asynchronous or synchronous bit-serial mode, using codes of 5, 6, 7, or 8 levels.
 The asynchronous interfaces can handle speeds ranging from 45.45 to 2400 bits per second, while the synchronous interface can handle line speeds of up to 56,000 bits per second.
 In addition to the bit-serial interfaces, an automatic dial interface is available.

-► TERMINALS: The following Sperry devices, most of which are described elsewhere in DATAPRO 70, are supported for use as remote terminals with the 1100 Series systems: the Uniscope 100 and Uniscope 200 terminals, the UTS 400 terminals, the UTS 4000 Series terminals, the System 80 computer, and the BC/7 and V77 minicomputers.
-Support for IBM's binary synchronous communications protocol also permits transfer of data between IBM System/370 and Sperry 1100 Series systems and the use of some IBMcompatible remote-batch terminals.
+TERMINALS: The following Sperry devices, most of which are described elsewhere in DATAPRO 70, are supported for use as remote terminals with the 1100 Series systems: the Uniscope 100 and Uniscope 200 terminals, the UTS 400 terminals, the UTS 4000 Series terminals, the System 80 computer, and the BC/7 and V77 minicomputers.
+Support for IBM's binary synchronous communications protocol also permits transfer of data between IBM System/370 and Sperry 1100 Series systems and the use of some IBMcompatible remote batch terminals.